healeycodes/inkbyexample/README.md

 <br>

 ### License

-Style/structure taken from [Go by Example](https://github.com/mmcgrana/gobyexample) by Mark McGranaghan.

 Go by Example is copyright Mark McGranaghan and licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).